Table of Contents

 While none of this sounds as mouth-watering to us, your dog would probably enjoy it all a whole lot and ask for more.
 Remember that just because you see the word “byproducts” on a dog food label, do not discount that food item.
-Of course whether you avoid all byproducts completely or not is your choice.
+Of course, whether you avoid all byproducts completely or not is your choice.

-Most vets agree that if a dog food label has a phrase “Balanced” or “Complete” on it, it's a good sign that your dog will get most of the ingredients he or she requires out of their kibble according to standard recommendations.
+Most vets agree that if a dog food label has the phrase “Balanced” or “Complete” on it, it's a good sign that your dog will get most of the ingredients he or she requires out of their kibble according to standard recommendations.
 You can always check AAFCO's dog food ingredient requirements to see if your chosen dog food brand meets their standards.

 Preservatives on dog food labels

 As you probably already know, preservatives are added to your dog's food to help it have a longer shelf life.
-Always check the “Best by” date of any dog food you are considering to buy.
+Always check the “Best by” date of any dog food you are considering buying.
 If you purchase smaller packages of food for the dog, you may be able to buy a food item with fewer preservatives in it since your Fido will likely eat that kibble on the same day it arrives.

 Being able to provide your canine with fresher dog food with fewer preservatives is not a bad idea at all.

-When you're trying to understand how to read dog food labels and find a list of ingredients that typically sound like chemicals, these are usually the infamolus preservatives in your dog's food.
+When you're trying to understand how to read dog food labels and find a list of ingredients that typically sound like chemicals, these are usually the infamous preservatives in your dog's food.
 High fructose corn syrup is one that is often recognized because it is used in human food, too.
 US laws require dog food manufacturers to list all of the preservatives they use in their products.
 However, if they use ingredients that are processed somewhere else, they do not always list those preservatives.

 RELATED: How to feed dogs?

-Many dog owners will avoid any pet foods that contain BHA, BHT or ethoxyquin on their dog food labels.
+Many dog owners will avoid any pet foods that contain BHA, BHT, or ethoxyquin on their dog food labels.
 These are preservatives to keep the fat in the dog food from turning rancid, but scientists have questioned whether these are really safe for canines to eat.
 Currently, the FDA believes they are safe for use in dog food products, but many people refuse to purchase food with those ingredients.

-Many of these concerns over the above byproducts in dog foods came about after owners have noticed reproductive problems, skin allergies and even cancer in dogs with high levels of these chemicals in their systems.
+Many of these concerns over the above byproducts in dog foods came about after owners noticed reproductive problems, skin allergies, and even cancer in dogs with high levels of these chemicals in their systems.
 More studies are still needed to draw a definite conclusion on how these items affect dogs and whether they should be withdrawn from being used in dog food manufacturing.

 Some manufacturers of dog food products have begun using vitamins E and C as well as plants such as rosemary as preservatives in their dog foods.
-Products with such type of natural or semi-natural preservative are supposedly better for your pooch, but they will not last as long as ones with chemicals, so be sure to only purchase what your dog can eat before the “Best by” date.
+Products with such types of natural or semi-natural preservatives are supposedly better for your pooch, but they will not last as long as ones with chemicals, so be sure to only purchase what your dog can eat before the “Best by” date.

 Your dog's nutritional requirements